The “Haunted Hospitals” team is trying to push for more diverse stories for Season 4’s 10-episode run.

 Estep adds his experience as a paramedic to the show and has also contributed stories.
 His books The World’s Most Haunted Hospitals and The Haunting of Asylum 49: Chilling Tales of Aggressive Spirits, Phantom Doctors and the Secret of Room 666 centre on allegedly haunted medical facilities; the latter on a Salt Lake City, Utah haunt.

-Estep said he has enjoyed the diverse range of stories and experiences that have come across his desk while preparing for the show, but admitted not all stories in hospitals are about trauma.
+Estep said he has enjoyed the diverse range of stories and experiences that have come across his desk while preparing for the show, but admitted that not all stories in hospitals are about trauma.

 “Babies are being born and new families being made,” he wrote in a December email.
 “Humour in the face of adversity is something one finds in every place of healing.